Selecting the best system and multi-armed bandits: Introduction

 \section{Introduction}

-Suppose that we can sample independently from $d$ different random variables or `populations' $(X(i): i \leq d)$.
+Suppose that we can sample independently from $d$ different probability distributions or populations $(X(i): i \leq d)$.
 Further, from each population $i$, we can generate independent identically distributed (iid) samples $(X(i,j): j \geq 1)$.
 The distribution of $(X(i): i \leq d)$ is not known and our aim is to find the `best' population

-Ordinal optimization corresponds to observing that under light-tailed assumption on the distribution of $(X(i): i \leq d)$, ordinals are learnt correctly faster than the values of expectations.
-(We say that a distribution is light-tailed if its moment generating function is finite in a neighbourhood of zero).
-More specifically,
+This and related problems of ascertaining the orders of expectations of populations are referred to as ordinal optimization in simulation literature.
+The key observation is that ordinals are learnt correctly faster than the values of expectations.
+More specifically, when the random variables $(X(i): i \leq d)$ are light-tailed (a distribution is said to be light-tailed if its moment generating function is finite in a neighbourhood of zero) when $n$ samples are generated from each population and the population with the largest sample mean is selected as the best one, the probability of false selection, $P(FS)$,